m-hassan-tariq/JasmineForAngularJS/README.md

 # Jasmine For AngularJS
-Jasmine Unit Test For AngularJS sample using Reshaprer and Chutzpa as test runner
+Jasmine Unit Test For AngularJS sample using Reshaprer and Chutzpa as test runner.

 For installing Chutzpaa: